 - Phase A : I discover a new concept before the course

 The students discover the new notions which will be then worked in class.
-They just have to look at the small video and to answer very simple questions: all the answers to the questions are in the video!
+They have to look at the small video, take some notes and answer very simple questions: all the answers to the questions are in the video!

 - Phase B : I develop further this new concept by collaborating with the other students during the course

 The students all work in groups, they research, they experiment, they dig their brains, etc….
 The purpose?
 Deepen the notions that they saw in the video.

 - Phase C : I retain the most important notions.

 The students formalize their discoveries by writing the course: it is what they have to know at the end of the session.

 - Phase D : I train myself by making exercises during the course (the homework).

 The students make exercises to train.
 They make the exercises alone, and when they do not find they can be helped by others (learning by the peers) or by the professor.
 Those exercices are the homework, except that they are made in class.